sanjaysampat/SanjaySwiftUI/README.md

     * This button can be moved to any of four corners before starting of recording.
     * This feature does not work for app in Simulator, but works on actual devices.
     * Issues - does not create proper mpeg file when we change the view or popup appears, while recording.
-    * Work in Progress - show list of these recording files and view.
+    * Show list of these recording files and view with mpeg file thumbnail. ( Work In Progress )

 15. Changed from AppDelegate and SceneDelegate to App protocol introduced in XCode 12.